-In the same vein as shampoos, we intend to group all deodorant and antiperspirant products together for all formats from rollon to aerosols.
-Associated with the selected scoring methodology (cf. § 3.c), this provides a good distribution of products across the various level of impact and is a key element in helping consumers make more sustainable choices.
-Body cleanser, shower gels and solid soap for body are joined in a unique category, whereas liquid and solid soaps for hands will be joined in another category.
-Perfumes and rinsed shaving products will make up two other categories.
+We intend to group all deodorant and antiperspirant products together for all formats from roll-on to aerosols.
+Associated with the selected scoring methodology (cf. §3.c), this provides a good distribution of products across the various level of impact and is a key element in helping consumers make more sustainable choices.

 In addition to the evaluated impact reported under a metric score, educational content has been developed to highlight qualitative information regarding the impact of beauty products.
 For example, consumers will be informed about the carbon emissions and water impact associated with the use of a rinse-off conditioner.
 Providing this information to consumers will enable them to take action to reduce their environmental footprint.
-For example, in the case of a rinse-off product, consumers will be told about the CO2 and water fooptrint associated with heating and using water and provided with the option to use a leave-in product.
+For example, in the case of a rinse-off product, consumers will be told about the CO_2 and water fooptrint associated with heating and using water and provided with the option to use a leave-in product.

 In most of the product categories, there are enough L'Oréal product references to make the comparison relevant.
 For the few categories where this is not the case, we will not be communicating the product's environmental footprint.
-In addition, preliminary studies conducted in France, the United States and India have proved the relevance of this approach for consumers.
+In addition, preliminary studies conducted in France, the United States, and India have proved the relevance of this approach for consumers.